lawp09/bitbucket-mcp/QUICKSTART.md

 ## Verification

+Both Docker Compose and manual script-based installations work the same way.
 In Claude Desktop or GitHub Copilot, try:

 ```
 Can you list the repositories in my Bitbucket workspace?